 For the Cake:

-- Preheat oven to 200 degrees C. Line an eight inch tin with parchment paper and set aside.
+- Preheat oven to 200 degrees C. Line a nine inch tin with parchment paper and set aside.

 - Sieve flour, cocoa, baking soda, baking powder and salt and set aside.